310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori sigh %}
-Okay, but that doesn’t change the fact that it just means we basically lost the battle...
-I can’t properly express myself, but it just frustrates me somehow.
+Okay, but that doesn’t change the fact that it just means we basically lost the battle… I can’t properly express myself, but it just frustrates me somehow.

 {% endbubble %}
 {% bubble Chiaki smile %}